Skip to main content

 The Role of the Americans with Disabilities Act (ADA)

-The Act serves as a primary shield in this context.
+The Americans with Disabilities Act serves as a primary shield in this context.
 The law generally prohibits employers from requiring employees to undergo medical examinations or answer questions about disabilities.
 A blood test to measure your thyroid stimulating hormone (TSH) or a screening that reveals high blood pressure are both considered “medical examinations” under the ADA.

 For a program to be considered voluntary, an employer cannot require you to participate.
 They are also forbidden from denying you health coverage or taking any adverse employment action if you choose not to participate.
 The program must also be “reasonably designed to promote health or prevent disease.”
 This means it cannot be overly burdensome, intrusive, or a subterfuge for discrimination.

-In essence, the ADA seeks to balance the potential benefits of a with the fundamental right of an employee to keep their personal health information private and free from employer scrutiny that could lead to unfair treatment.
+In essence, the ADA seeks to balance the potential benefits of a wellness program with the fundamental right of an employee to keep their personal health information private and free from employer scrutiny that could lead to unfair treatment.

 The ADA ensures that any health program collecting medical data is a voluntary opportunity for health promotion, not a mandatory disclosure.